davidfmiller/apples/README.md

 ## app

-Open/activate a Mac application from the terminal
+Open/activate one ore more Mac applications from the terminal

 	> app mail preview

 … will open both Mail.app and Preview.app

+There are several shortcuts for applications with long names:

-chrome → Google Chrome
+* chrome → Google Chrome

-qt | quicktime → Quicktime Player
+* qt | quicktime → Quicktime Player

-activity → Activity Monitor
+* activity → Activity Monitor

 ### Disclaimer